Nurse Login

 4.8.3.
 No registration or practice permit will be cancelled except in accordance with the Act.

 4.8.3.
-A member of the College may request access to the information on their record.
+A registrant of the College may request access to the information on their record.

 4.10.
 Application Date for Renewal of Annual Practice Permit